 A short PowerPoint presentation to explain the Epiphany.
 Suitable for a school assembly or RE lesson.

 Psalm 71:1-2, 7-8, 10-13 (Response: All nations shall fall prostrate before you, O Lord.)

 Alleluia: We saw his star as it rose and have come to do the Lord homage.

 *For Masses with children it is suggested that the second reading is omitted.

-Ideas for liturgy
+Ideas for an Epiphany Liturgy

 This is a Mass of light - consider how you might use light and lights.

 Use figures from the crib to create a simple tableaux before the altar - just the Christ child, the kings (and camels) and the star.
 Tell the gospel story using the figures.